Uluwatu Temple: Monkeys

-The temple is inhabited by monkeys (Macaca fascicularis), who are notorious for snatching visitors' belongings, such as flip-flops, cameras, and sunglasses.
+The temple is inhabited by long-tailed macaques (Macaca fascicularis), who are notorious for snatching visitors' belongings such as flip-flops, cameras and sunglasses.
 They can usually be persuaded into ransoming the items for fruit, nuts, or candies, although this only encourages them to steal more.

-Scientist and experts on primate behavior have conducted studies on the Macaque monkeys in the area and have collected data suggesting that they learn bartering behavior.
+Scientists and experts on primate behavior have conducted studies on the Macaque monkeys in the area and have collected data suggesting that they learn bartering behavior.
 This trade is passed down to the young offspring.
-New groups of Macaque monkeys introduced into the area quickly adapt and learn the new skill from the locals.
+New groups of macaque monkeys introduced into the area quickly adapt and learn the new skill from the locals.

-Kecak Dance performance
+Kecak dance performance

-A Kecak dance performance based on the Ramayana is performed daily in Uluwatu temple at every 6pm on the cliff-side.
-The performance which is outdoors also shows the beautiful sunset at the background of the performance.
+A Kecak dance performance based on the Ramayana is performed daily in Uluwatu temple every 6pm on the cliff-side.
+This outdoor performance has a sunset background.